Live Auctions: Your Guide to Buying

 Once payment has been made in full, you may pick up your art work.
 Art work left with the auction company is left at the purchaser's risk and peril.
 Items not picked up on the day of the auction will be brought back to the office which will re-open at noon on the Tuesday following the auction.

-On the day of the live auction, when the first three sessions have concluded, the silent auction bid papers will accompany the art pieces up to the easel and the auctioneer begins the bidding at the last bid on the sheet.
+Our fourth session operates first as a silent auction and then goes live on Sunday after the third session.
+Initially it is set-up just like a silent auction where you can write your bidder number down on the sheets next to the amount you wish to bid.
+When we get to lot 401 on the day of the auction, the silent auction bid papers come down and accompany the art pieces up to the easel.
+The auctioneer begins the bidding at the last bid left on the sheet.
 If no one on the floor bids, the piece goes to the highest bidder on the silent auction sheet.
 If there is interest on the floor, the bidding opens at the highest amount on the silent auction sheet and proceeds until all bidding concludes.
 This open bidding is available to everyone; we encourage individuals who had bid on the sheets to stay for this session so that they can ensure they are successful.
 We do not accept telephone bids in this session as the progression is too fast to ensure that we will be able to contact clients in time.
-We at LEVIS find this method particularly effective as we find it the most fair to those who are bidding, and it considerably speeds up the process of closing the Live Auction.
+We do accept absentee bids on this session if you cannot stay.